Incumbent Albin Kurti favored as Kosovo elects parliament – DW – 02/09/2025

 Kurti clear favorite, but unlikely to win majority

-Incumbent Prime Minister Albin Kurti's left-wing Vetevendosje (Self-Determination) party is expected to receive the most votes in the election.
-However, the party is unlikely to land a majority as it did four years ago.
+Prime Minister Albin Kurti's Vetevendosje (Self-Determination) party is expected to receive the most votes in the election.
+However, the left-nationalist party is unlikely to land a majority as it did four years ago.

 Kurti's government has sought to strengthen Kosovo's institutions and enact economic reforms such as a higher minimum wage and subsidies for women and children.

-Kurti has also sought to stamp out Serbian institutions in ethnic Albanian-majority Kosovo, such as closing down Serbian post offices and effectively banning the use of the Serbian dinar.
+Vetevendosje has also sought to stamp out Serbian institutions in ethnic Albanian-majority Kosovo, such as closing down Serbian post offices and effectively banning the dinar.

 These moves have angered ethnic Serbians in northern Kosovo, and have also escalated tensions between Kosovo and Serbia.
 The US and EU have also criticized Kurti for taking unilateral actions in the north, sparking fears of destabilization in the Balkans.